 - Background.
-A description of prior and ongoing efforts by the applicant and its project partners to engage communities, Tribes, and labor stakeholders relevant to the LDES Demonstration. - Social Characterization Assessment.
-A brief writeup of a social characterization assessment of the community (which describes community dynamics, decision-making

-- processes, etc.).
-This should be done for each demonstration site if there is more than one site per award. - Initial Stakeholder Analysis Summary.
-A description of how the LDES Demonstration project team has identified stakeholders; what sectors, labor unions, communities, organizations, etc. the stakeholders and LDES Demonstration represents; and current or anticipated level of engagement (e.g., advisory committee, working group member, active public participant).
-Provide an assessment of existing labor and community support for and/or concerns with the LDES Demonstration, including a description of steps taken to gather this information. - Engagement Methods and Timeline.
-Applicants should develop an engagement schedule which includes when and how they will engage relevant stakeholders such as host communities and/or workforce organizations including any relevant labor unions, as well as the objectives for the engagement.
-This should include a description of specific engagement methods (e.g., listening sessions, town halls, open houses, mediated discussions) which should be matched to the LDES Demonstration phases.
+A description of prior and ongoing efforts by the applicant and its project partners to engage communities, Tribes, and labor stakeholders relevant to the H2Hub. - Social Characterization Assessment.
+A brief writeup of a social characterization assessment of the community (which describes community dynamics, decision-making processes, etc.). - Initial Stakeholder Analysis Summary.
+A description of how the H2Hub identified stakeholders; what sectors, labor unions, communities, organizations, etc. the stakeholders and H2Hub represents; and current or anticipated level of engagement (e.g., advisory committee, working group member, active public participant).
+Provide an assessment of existing labor and community support for and/or concerns with the H2Hub, including a description of steps taken to gather this information. - Engagement Methods and Timeline.
+Applicants should develop an engagement schedule which includes when and how they will engage stakeholders, workforce organizations including labor unions, and communities, as well as the objectives for the engagement.
+This should include a description of specific engagement methods (e.g., listening sessions, town halls, open houses, mediated discussions) which should be matched to H2Hub phases.
 Methods should also be matched to goals, which may include learning about community and labor concerns and interests, seeking input, addressing input and concerns, and providing information, depending on project phase.
-DOE strongly encourages LDES Demonstration applications to describe efforts that will be taken to address public safety perceptions.
+DOE strongly encourages H2Hubs to describe efforts that will be taken to address public safety perceptions.
 Applicants should describe how they will extend these methods to include traditionally excluded stakeholders.
-Where appropriate, awardees will work in conjunction with the Department of Energy to develop a Tribal engagement plan after award selection. - Two-way Engagement Statement.
-The application should include a statement discussing how the LDES Demonstration incorporates community input for the project and the extent to which the host community or communities have already indicated support for the LDES Demonstration.
-The statement should list the points in the phases of the LDES Demonstration where engagement can impact the LDES Demonstration decisions or characteristics, including a discussion of whether there is a pathway for the LDES Demonstration to consider changing target site(s) based on social considerations.
-A discussion of how community engagement results will impact the LDES Demonstration's decisions and characteristics should be incorporated into the Technical Volume including the IPS and Project Management Plan.
-This section should also include a discussion of community participation in and access to monitoring data. - Project Agreements Statement.
+If awarded, awardees will work in conjunction with the Department of Energy to develop a Tribal engagement plan as appropriate. - Two-way Engagement Statement.
+The application should include a statement discussing how the H2Hub incorporates community input for the project and the extent to which the host community or communities have already indicated support for the H2Hub.
+The statement should list the points in the phases of the H2Hub where engagement can impact H2Hub decisions or characteristics, including a discussion of whether there is a pathway for the H2Hub to consider changing target site(s) based on

+- social considerations.
+A discussion of how community engagement results will impact H2Hub decisions and characteristics should be incorporated into the Technical Volume including the IPS and Project Management Plan.
+This section should also include a discussion of community participation in and access to monitoring data. - Workforce and Community Agreements Statement.
 The application should include a statement describing any plans to negotiate a Community Benefits Agreement, Good Neighbor Agreement, Project Labor Agreement, Community Workforce Agreement, and/or other collective bargaining agreements.
-Such agreements facilitate community and labor input and social buy-in, identify how concerns and harms will be mitigated, and specify the distribution of community and economic benefits, which may include job quality and access to jobs and business opportunities for local residents.

-- Engagement Evaluation Strategy.
+Such agreements facilitate community and labor input and social buy-in, identify how concerns will be mitigated, and specify the distribution of community and economic benefits, including job quality, access to jobs and business opportunities for local residents, and mitigating community harms, thus reducing or eliminating these types of risks. - Engagement Evaluation Strategy.
 The application should include a description of plans for activities to evaluate the success of stakeholder engagement, including evaluating community and labor stakeholder perceptions of the progress. - Resource Summary.
-The application should describe the LDES Demonstration resources dedicated to implementing the plan including staff, facilities, capabilities, and budget that will support implementing the plan.
+The application should describe the H2Hub resources dedicated to implementing the plan including staff, facilities, capabilities, and budget that will support implementing the plan.